NuriaCelis/GBD2324/Tema5/Apuntes.md

 SELECT matricula
 FROM automoviles
 WHERE matricula NOT IN (SELECT a.matricula
-                        FROM (SELECT matricula FROM contratos) AS a ORDER BY a.precio LIMIT 1);
+                        FROM (SELECT matricula FROM contratos WHERE ffin IS NULL) AS a ORDER BY a.precio LIMIT 1);
 ```